dmotte/misc/knowledge/joplin-dropbox-setup/README.md

 ![](img/screen15-mobile-created-remote-items.png)

-To get rid of them, after the first sync is completed, **replace all the content of the `Apps/Joplin` _Dropbox_ folder** with the content of the **zip file** you downloaded previously, and then run the synchronization again.
+To get rid of them, after the first sync is completed, close the _Joplin Mobile_ app.
+While **keeping it closed** (so the synchronization cannot run), **replace all the content of the `Apps/Joplin` _Dropbox_ folder** with the content of the **zip file** you downloaded previously.
+Then run the synchronization again.
 This should force the _Joplin Mobile_ app to delete such unwanted items from its local storage:

 ![](img/screen16-mobile-deleted-local-items.png)